VinceDeslo/bq-connect-infra/README.md

 # BQ connect infrastructure

-A repo containing deployment configurations for a microservice based BigQuery connector.
+A repo containing IaC configurations for a data lake and microservice connector.

 ### State
 :construction: Project currently a work in progress